fbpx

 Sarah Spollett

-Sarah Spollett grew up in the neighboring town of Andover, doing hobby carpentry with her dad and community theater with her mom.
-She combined her love of both when she attended Massachusetts College of Liberal Arts, where she graduated Summa Cum Laude with a BA in Fine and Performing Arts, Music, and Theatre.
-Sarah then spent numerous years doing freelance carpentry for many regional theaters, including stints at the Weston Playhouse, Barnstormers Theatre, Tufts University, and the Watertown Children’s Theatre.
-She was a carpenter and then shop foreperson at the Tony Award-winning Huntington Theatre Company in Boston, before turning to education.
-Most recently, Sarah taught technical theatre and carpentry at Emerson College.
-When she’s not in the theater, she enjoys spending time with her husband and two children in Cambridge, Mass., where they live, and working on their service project: making meals for people experiencing homelessness.
+Sarah grew up in Andover, enjoying hobby carpentry with her dad and community theater with her mom.
+She combined these passions while attending Massachusetts College of Liberal Arts, graduating Summa Cum Laude with a BA in Fine and Performing Arts, Music, and Theatre.
+Sarah worked as a freelance carpenter for regional theaters, including the Weston Playhouse, Barnstormers Theatre, Tufts University, and Watertown Children’s Theatre.
+She was also a carpenter and later shop foreperson at the Tony Award-winning Huntington Theatre Company in Boston before transitioning to education.
+Sarah taught technical theater carpentry at Emerson College before joining Brooks in 2019 as the Arts Technical Director.
+She now lives on campus with her family.

 Group Four Coordinator

-Rob is responsible for leading the team of counselors who serve our campers between the ages of eleven to fourteen.
-Rob and his family live in Georgetown, and he has taught middle and high school history since 2006.
-He earned his bachelor’s degree in history and political science from Syracuse University and his M.Ed. in Teaching from Salem State University.
-Outside of the classroom, Rob enjoys coaching soccer and high school basketball.
-Rob enjoys spending time with my wife and two daughters in his free time.
+Rob leads the team of counselors for campers aged eleven to fourteen.
+He has taught middle and high school history since 2006 and lives in Georgetown with his family.
+Rob earned his bachelor’s degree in history and political science from Syracuse University and an M.Ed. in Teaching from Salem State University.
+Outside the classroom, he enjoys coaching soccer and high school basketball.
+In his free time, Rob loves spending time with his wife and two daughters.

 Leader in Training Supervisor